godotengine/godot-docs/classes/class_itemlist.rst

 - void **unselect** **(** :ref:`int<class_int>` idx **)**

-Ensure item at specified index is not selected.
+Ensure the item associated with the specified index is not selected.

 .. _class_ItemList_method_unselect_all: